Mapping dynamical ejecta and disk masses from numerical relativity simulations of neutron star mergers: Data and Method

-Thus, out of $324$, we have or compute the binary parameters for $271$ models.
+In total we collect $324$ models.
+For $271$ of them we have/compute the binary parameters required for the analysis.
 For all of them the ejecta mass, $\amd$, is available.
 For the models in \cite{Kiuchi:2019lls} the ejecta velocity is not reported, thus only for $246$ models the mass-averaged ejecta velocity, $\avd$, is given.
 In addition to \DSnone{} models, the average electron fraction of the ejecta is not provided also in \cite{Lehner:2016lxy}.
 Hence, there are $99$ models for which the mass-averaged electron fraction of the dynamical ejecta, $\ayd$, is available.
 Finally, for $76$ models the root mean square (RMS) half opening angle of the outflow about the equatorial plane, $\athetarms$, is available.
 The disk mass, $M_{\rm disk}$, is provided for $119$ models.

-Since uncertainties estimates are not available for all datasets, we assign errors following Ref.~\cite{Radice:2018pdn}.
+Since uncertainties estimates are not available for all datasets, we assign errors following Ref.~\cite{Radice:2018pdn}, that were motivated by the observed resolution dependency of ejecta properties.
+Different error measures, if adopted consistently, do not change results qualitatively, as we show in the case of \DSrefset{} in Appendix~\ref{app:fiterror}.
 For the dynamical ejecta mass we consider an uncertainty given by:

 For the ejecta velocity and for the electron fraction we consider $\Delta \upsilon_{\text{ej}} = 0.02$~c and $ \Delta Y_e = 0.01$ as fiducial uncertainties, respectively.
-The latter value is justified by the robust behavior of the average electron fraction in simulations where multiple resolutions are available \footnote{We expect larger uncertainties due to the approximate nature of current neutrino treatments (see e.g. \cite{Foucart:2016rxm,Foucart:2018gis}.
-However, due to the lack of extensive comparison studies,
+The latter value is justified by the robust behavior of the average electron fraction in simulations where multiple resolutions are available \footnote{We expect larger uncertainties due to the approximate nature of current neutrino treatments (see \eg, \cite{Foucart:2016rxm,Foucart:2018gis}.
+However, due to the lack of extensive comparison studies, we consider only the numerical resolution error.}.